SpeakerTravel Blog

 The conference venue has been booked, speakers are coming, we're ready to go!
 Ticketing software will help to sell tickets to your attendees.
 Several options are available:

 • Pretix is our personal favorite.
-They have very extensive options to set up a cloud-hosted or self-hosted ticket shop for free events and for paid events.
-They have a marketplace that provides many integrations, including payment gateways like Stripe.
-Pretix charges no fee for free events, and 2.5 % of the ticket price for paid events.
+Extensive options to set up a cloud-hosted or self-hosted ticket shop for free and paid events.
+They have a marketplace with many integrations, including payment gateways like Stripe.
+Pretix charges no fee for free events, and 2.5% of the ticket price for paid events.

 Feedback — How was the Experience?

-Both during and after your event, feedback is a great instrument to improve the experience of all stakeholders in your event: attendees, speakers, sponsors, and organizers.
-There are some tools that can help with collecting this feedback:
+Both during and after your event, feedback is a great instrument to improve the experience of all stakeholders: attendees, speakers, sponsors, and organizers.
+Some tools that help:

-• Google Forms again, lets you create questionnaires folks can respond to.
-A tip here is to not overdo it in the number of questions (people get bored quickly).
-To make sure you get enough meaningful responses, you can raffle a small prize between respondents.
+• Google Forms again, lets you create questionnaires.
+A tip: don't overdo the number of questions (people get bored quickly).
+To get enough meaningful responses, raffle a small prize between respondents.

 Ready to go!